slicex-ai/elm-turbo/README.md

 print(output[0]['generated_text'])
 ```

-## 2. Running ELM2 via Nvidia's TensorRT-LLM
+## 2. Running ELM-Turbo via Nvidia's TensorRT-LLM

-- If you are using A100 or H100 GPUs, you can utilize our pre-built ELM2-TRTLLM engines.
+- If you are using A100 or H100 GPUs, you can utilize our pre-built ELM-Turbo-TRTLLM engines.
 Below are the instructions to install and run them.

-- Additionally, you can build your own TRTLLM engines by following the instructions provided in [Section .C](https://github.com/slicex-ai/elm2/blob/main/README.md#c-optional-create--run-your-own-elm2-trtllm-engines-from-elm2-huggingfacehf-checkpoints).
+- Additionally, you can build your own TRTLLM engines by following the instructions provided in [Section .C](https://github.com/slicex-ai/elm-turbo/blob/main/README.md#c-optional-create--run-your-own-elm-turbo-trtllm-engines-from-elm-turbo-huggingfacehf-checkpoints).

 - To run on edge (Windows RTX), follow the instructions provided by Nvidia in their TRT-LLM documentation: [Windows README](https://github.com/NVIDIA/TensorRT-LLM/blob/main/windows/README.md).